Caesar-Victory/targetToKngiht/docs/src/chatGPTuseInstructions.md

 12. XXX

+# Update the direction to update doc of AI

+- 2/5/2025 record usage experience of AI in daily life

 # the Limitation of AI

 such as Apple Intelligence, we need a integrated AI.
 We need to spend much time coding special API for personal demand, such as calculation of calorie.